How Do I Determine My HVAC System’s Airflow Direction?

 What’s The Airflow Direction On An Up Flow Gas Furnace?

-Airflow it up and you filter arrow would point to the right
+Airflow it up, and your filter arrow will point to the right

-So your filter arrow is going to point towards the furnace.
-Don’t worry too much if you have discovered that the filter has been in backwards.
+So, your filter arrow is going to point toward the furnace.
+Don’t worry too much if you have discovered that the filter has been installed backward.
 Just leave it until it’s ready to be changed.
-If you are not sure when a filter is ready to be changed go here and read all about knowing, before you throw your money away.
+If you are unsure when a filter is ready to be changed, go to one of my articles and read all about knowing before you throw your money away.

 Horizontal Furnace Airflow Direction

-It never hurts to learn more about these furnaces and how they are laid out.
-In the HVAC business we run into a lot of horizontal installations in attics and sometimes in crawlspaces.
-Either one is not an ideal place for ductwork or the equipment to heat and cool an home.
+Learning more about these furnaces and how they are laid out never hurts.
+We run into many horizontal installations in attics and sometimes in crawlspaces in the HVAC business.
+Either one is not an ideal place for ductwork or the equipment to heat and cool a home.

-The extreme temperatures of an attic are a hard barrier to overcome when looking for good efficiency.
-But, nevertheless contractors and designers keep putting them in some of the most undesirable places.
-So with what you know now, look at the image below and determine what direction the air flows.
+The extreme temperatures of an attic are a hard obstacle to overcome when looking for good efficiency.
+Nevertheless, contractors and designers keep putting them in some of the most undesirable places.
+So, with what you know now, look at the image below and determine what direction the air flows.

 I’ll bet you got it right.
-Filter on the left of the furnace, blower in the middle and controls on the right.
+The filter is on the left of the furnace, the blower is in the middle, and the controls are on the right.
 Air is flowing from the left to the right.

 Airflow Direction For A Ceiling Or Wall Return Grille

-The same rule applies for anything in the return side of the furnace.
+The same rule applies to anything on the return side of the furnace.
 The airflow is from the return grill toward the furnace or inward of the return grill.

 Up or inward for ceiling and wall return grills

-It doesn’t help matters when the 3M is upside down and you’re on a ladder trying to decipher the dang thing.
-Just concentrate on the arrow and you will find success.
-Bottom line in this whole airflow direction discussion is that the airflow goes from the filter to the furnace.
+It doesn’t help matters when the 3M is upside down, and you’re on a ladder trying to decipher the dang thing.
+Just concentrate on the arrow, and you will find success.
+The bottom line in this discussion on airflow direction is that the airflow goes from the filter to the furnace.

-By the way, if you want to improve your filter for these filter grills there is a great product out that will decrease the number of times you have to change your filter and help increase the air flow over using one of those 1″ pleated filters.
+By the way, if you want to improve your filter for these filter grills, there is a great product that will decrease the number of times you have to change your filter and help increase the airflow over using one of those 1″ pleated filters.

 These filters are available on Amazon.
 They work pretty slick.
 The only modification you may have to make is cutting some of the insulation off inside the filter box just beyond the filet.
-Looking at the image of the filter you can see a 1″ lip around one side of the filter.
-This lip fits into the filter grill just like your old filter but the bulk of the filter fits up inside and you close the filter grill door and there you go.
+Looking at the image of the filter, you can see a 1″ lip around one side of the filter.
+This lip fits into the filter grill just like your old filter (ad), but the bulk of the filter fits up inside.
+You close the filter grill door, and there you go.

-The detail is not too good on the image above so you can get a better look at the filter by clicking the image and viewing it on Amazon’s website.
-I wish I had one in stock at the time of this writing or I would have included a really good image.
+You can see the filter on Amazon’s website by clicking the link above.
+I wish I had one in stock at this time, or I would have included a really good image.

 Chad Peterson